Abdullah165/Tower_Of_Hanoi_Reflex_Framework/README.md

 A Tower of Hanoi puzzle game built in Unity using the Reflex Dependency Injection framework.

 # What I Built:
--Drag and drop disk movement
+- Drag and drop disk movement
--Move validation (can't place big disk on small disk) -Undo/Redo system (go back and forward through moves) -Auto-solver (watch it solve recursively)
+- Move validation (can't place big disk on small disk)
+- Undo/Redo system (go back and forward through moves)
+- Auto-solver (watch it solve recursively)
--UI feedback (shows valid/invalid moves)
+- UI feedback (shows valid/invalid moves)

 # What I Learned:
 - Dependency Injection with Reflex